Haguermeister/weather-dashboard/README.md

 #### WHEN I view future weather conditions for that city
 #### THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity XXX
 #### WHEN I click on a city in the search history
-#### THEN I am again presented with current and future conditions for that city
+#### THEN I am again presented with current and future conditions for that city XXX